Health Care Professional Information

 How It Works

-Bottom Line: There is no clear evidence to support the anticancer effects of antineoplastons in humans.
+Bottom Line: There is no evidence to support the anticancer effects of antineoplastons in humans.

 Antineoplastons are compounds that were first isolated from human urine and blood by Stanislaw Burzynski.
 He claims that they promote the body's natural defenses against cancer.
 However, there is insufficient evidence to support this theory.
 Adverse reactions from antineoplaston treatment include confusion, sleepiness, and exacerbation of seizures, headache, vomiting, and fatigue.